David-Vandensteen/remote-midi/README.md

 Send a MIDI message through a TCP protocol from a NodeJS application to a remote MIDI interface connected to another computer.

 ## Unidirectional

+SLAVE COMPUTER
+  -> send a midi message over TCP to master computer host

+MASTER COMPUTER receive the message
+  -> forward the midi message to midi out device connected on master computer

 Server \ Master side :
 ```javascript
 import { rMidiServer } from '#src/remote-midi';